 Extensive information and support for students seeking admission to schools in the health professions and for students applying for fellowships to fund graduate education, independent study, and research.
 More

 Extensive career counseling and placement services as well as information and support for students seeking admission to law school or graduate school.
-Career-mentoring network of 3,000 alumnae/i.
+Extensive career-mentoring network of alumnae/i.
 More

 Vassar College does not discriminate on the basis of race, color, religious belief, sex, marital status, disability, sexual orientation, gender identity or expression, national or ethnic origin, veteran status, or age in the administration of its educational policies, admission policies, scholarship and loan programs, or athletic and other programs.